MichaelZimm20/employee-tracker/README.md

   * Inquirer Setup - "npm i inquirer@8.2.4"
   * Console Table Setup - "npm install console.table --save"
   * Be sure to run the above packages in your terminal and include your require statements for your necessary files.
-  * Don't forget to create your connections to the database useing " const <databaseName> = mysql.createConnection()"
+  * Don't forget to create your connections to the database using "const <databaseName> = mysql.createConnection()"

 ## Usage
   Used to easily view and interact with information stored in a database.